Ibiza, Spain

 Ibiza vacation

 Ibiza’s reputation as a party island precedes the third largest of the Balearic Islands.
 And honestly?
 With exclusive clubs and the hottest DJs in the world, this Mediterranean paradise is definitely something like the mecca of electronic dance music.
-But a vacation on Ibiza is also much more: beautiful sunsets, wonderful beaches, remote hiking paths and lots of relaxation characterize the place.
+But an Ibiza vacation is also much more: beautiful sunsets, stunning beaches, remote hiking trails and plenty of relaxation set the tone.
 And because the island is not particularly big, these facets can easily be discovered all within a single trip.
-We like it!

 Why come to Ibiza?